AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 What does the duration change?
 </div>

-* **What went wrong?**
-As we can see, the effluent turbidity did not vary a lot even though the increment function worked, after examining the data we found that the coagulant pump actually worked around its lowest speed, and the past research showed that our pump did not work well at that speed.
-Therefore, for future experiments, we are going to set a higher intercept for the increment function, so the lowest rpm in our experiment now is 12.

-#### Analysis of One Stage Coagulant addition
+### Analysis of One Stage Coagulant addition
-~~In a team discussion with Professor Monroe, we had an intense evaluatation of our current experiments as well as the concerns regarding our calculations.~~ A primary concern throughout this semester was the lack of consistency in the formation of a floc blanket in our Sedtank during 1 Stage addition.
+A primary concern was the lack of consistency in the formation of a floc blanket in our Sedtank during 1 Stage addition.
 It was concluded that due the limitations of ProCoDA, it constrained our team to mix clay and humic acid before it enters into the system.
-This is different methodology in comparison to other subteams in the Dissolved Species Research.
 We hypothesis that due the prior mixing, ~~the humic acid makes the surfaces of the clay more negatively charged.~~ This disperses the clay particles more thus creating more clay particle surface area.
 This means that there is more clay than there is coagulant available to bind together and create flocs.~~In order to determine whether this hypothesis is true, we have modified our calculations and ratio of humic acid.~~